Adapting LLaMA Decoder to Vision Transformer: Experiments

 \textbf{Influence of soft mask scheduling strategies and epochs.} As mentioned in Section~\ref{sec:3.6}, the proposed soft mask technique includes three hyper-parameters, \ie, schedule, cutoff epochs and lr warmup epochs.
 Here we evaluate the robustness of soft mask to hyper-parameter settings, with results detailed in Table~\ref{tab:abl_schedule}.
 Beyond the \textit{linear} schedule, inspired by~\cite{liu2023dropout}, we also implemented a \textit{constant} option.
 Additionally, we fixed the learning rate warm-up epochs at 50 and experimented with different cutoff epochs.
 The results reveal that the soft mask facilitates the optimization of iLLaMA under both linear and constant scheduling, suitable for models of both tiny and base sizes.
 Moreover, setting the cutoff epochs to span a wide range from 25 to 100 is advantageous.
 Notably, the soft mask can be easily integrated into existing code frameworks (\eg, timm~\cite{pytorchmodels}) with negligible additional training costs, thereby facilitating its effortless application on future related architectures.

-\textbf{Influence of soft mask for training and testing loss.} A common challenge deep neural networks encounter is underfitting~\cite{liu2023dropout}, often characterized by the difficulty in continuously reducing training loss during model training and resulting in unsatisfactory test accuracy.
-We compare the training and testing losses of the iLLaMA-T/16 and iLLaMA-B/16 models with and without the use of the soft mask strategy, as shown in Table~\ref{tab:abl_softmask}.
-We observe that soft mask can reduce training loss in both regimes, mitigating potential underfitting issue and reducing testing loss.
+\textbf{Influence of soft mask for training and testing loss.} Deep neural networks often face underfitting, marked by difficulty in continuously reducing training loss and resulting in poor test accuracy~\cite{liu2023dropout}.
+We compare the training and testing losses of the iLLaMA-T/16 and iLLaMA-B/16 models with and without the use of the soft mask strategy.
+As shown in Table~\ref{tab:abl_softmask}, soft mask can reduce training loss in both regimes, mitigating potential underfitting issue and reducing testing loss.